JuliaComputing/JuliaHub.jl/docs/src/reference/job-submission.md

 For example, a valid `.juliabundleignore` might contain the following entries to exclude a particular directory and all CSV files:

 ```
+output.log
 *.csv
 output-data/
 ```

+This `.juliabundleignore` will ignore:

+- The `output.log` file next to the `.juliabundleignore`.
+- All `.csv` files next to the `.juliabundleignore` and in subdirectories.
+- All the contents of the `output-data/` directory next to the `.juliabundleignore`.

+You can also have additional `.juliabundleignore` files in subdirectories and they will only apply to those directories and their subdirectories.

 ### Specifying the job image